Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 All Nestlé suppliers must comply with the Nestlé Responsible Sourcing Standard.
 This standard requires our suppliers to comply with a set of legal and environmental requirements, including for water, and to demonstrate continuous improvement.

-We also assess future water trends and risks using WRI Aqueduct.
+We also assess future water trends and risks using Aqueduct.
 Finally, we use the Water Footprint Network methodology to assess the water footprint of key agricultural commodities.
 Benchmarking the results of the water footprint assessment and water risk helps us to accurately identify risk and prioritize actions in our supply chains.

 Examples from the field